a-mcintosh/Alm01Gather/README.md

 #BBCP, deb, git

-A directory tree with multiple simultaneous uses.
+A directory structure with multiple simultaneous uses.

-This is a git archive, and also a ready to use filesystem for dpkg-deb --build --root-owner-group `readlink -f .`
+This is a .deb staging area.
+  dpkg-deb --build --root-owner-group `readlink -f .`

-To use git:
+This is a git archive.
-    do what you normally would do
+    Do what you normally do using git.

+      gedit to-do-prospective-revision.txt
-    also, git commit -F to-do-prospective-revision.txt
+      git commit -F to-do-prospective-revision.txt

-To use one or more subsystems in
-  Black Box Component Builder:
+This is a user directory in BBCB.
+    Do what you normally do in BBCP.

       cd ./usr/lib/bbcb/.
-    none, one, or many subsystems may be here.
-Creating a new subsystem, or compiling modules creates content here. bbcb

-Using this approach, a set of subsystems may be added or removed from the installed bbcb directory.
+      bbcb &

-To quickly set up a new archive: git clone old new git branch --list git branch -b <your branch name>
+Multiple subsystems are stored in multiple git branches git branch --list git checkout create-sandbox git branch -b <your new subsystem>

-  git branch -d <old branch names>
+Recommended use is to git commit, create a .deb, and install a subsystem, then work on the other subsystem.